-For more specific information on your rights as a tenant, refer to the California Tenants Guide.
+Refer to the California Tenants Guide for more specific information on your rights as a tenant.

 In addition to particular rights, you have certain responsibilities as a tenant as well.
 While these responsibilities are fairly self-explanatory, it is important to keep them in mind during your tenancy.